Hacker News

 I can't speak for you, but as a "for free, weekend project" what they've done certainly makes me feel I need to up my game.

-an hour ago by OgAstorga
+4 years ago by OgAstorga

 This has nothing to do with the good work, awesome intentions, nor the fact that they have no financial incentives behind this.